Symptoms Not Picked Up In £1 Million Medical Negligence Case

 The Trusts admitted ‘culpable pre-operative failure to diagnose infective endocarditis’ and also admitted that the endocarditis would have been eradicated by an appropriate course of antibiotics.

 The case had been due to proceed this month, but a settlement of £1million was made prior to a court appearance.

-Commenting on the awards, Medical Negligence Partner, John Pollitt said: “My client will need a lifetime of care, speech therapy, physiotherapy and help with his accommodation and the award reflects this.”Subscribe to our newsletter
+Commenting on the awards, Medical Negligence Solicitor, Jacqueline White said: “My client will need a lifetime of care, speech therapy, physiotherapy and help with his accommodation and the award reflects this.”Subscribe to our newsletter